apache/predictionio/docs/manual/classification/dase.md

 Spark's MLlib NaiveBayes algorithm takes training data of RDD type, i.e. `RDD[LabeledPoint]` and train a model, which is a `NaiveBayesModel` object.

-PredictionIO's MLlib Classification engine template, which *MyEngine* bases on, integrates this algorithm under the DASE architecture.
+PredictionIO's MLlib Classification engine template, which *MyClassification* bases on, integrates this algorithm under the DASE architecture.
 We will take a closer look at the DASE code below.
 > [Check this out](https://spark.apache.org/docs/latest/mllib-naive-bayes.html) to learn more about MLlib's NaiveBayes algorithm.